-Several other agencies have jurisdiction over activities taking place within the waters of Drakes Estero and on the uplands where the oyster processing facilities are located, including the California Coastal Commission (CCC); the San Francisco Bay Regional Water Quality Control Board; the California Department of Public Health (CDPH); the U.S. National Marine Fisheries Service (NMFS) Division of the National Oceanic and Atmospheric Administration (NOAA); the U.S. Army Corps of Engineers (USACE); and the U.S. Fish and Wildlife Service (USFWS).
+Several other agencies have jurisdiction over activities taking place within the waters of Drakes Estero and on the uplands where the oyster processing facilities are located, including the California Coastal Commission (CCC); the California State Water Resources Control Board; the California Department of Public Health (CDPH); the U.S. National Marine Fisheries Service (NMFS) Division, National Oceanic and Atmospheric Administration (NOAA); the U.S. Army Corps of Engineers (USACE); and the U.S. Fish and Wildlife Service (USFWS).
 Specific agency jurisdictions and their applicability to this project are described in more detail in the "Related Laws, Policies, Plans, and Constraints" section of this chapter.